sankalpx5/Shell_Scripting-AWS/README.md

 ## Overview

-This project contains a shell script, `list-user.sh`, that leverages the GitHub API to retrieve and display a list of users who have access to a specified GitHub repository.
+This project contains a shell script, `list-user.sh`, that leverages the GitHub API to retrieve and display a list of users who have access to a specified GitHub repository using an EC2 VM on AWS.

 #### Key features:
-   • Leverages the GitHub API to retrieve user information.
+- Utilize AWS EC2 instance to run shell script using SSH.
-   • Filters collaborators based on read access (pull permission).
+- Leverages the GitHub API to retrieve user information.
-   • Displays a list of users with read access.
+- Filters collaborators based on read access (pull permission).
-   • Uses curl for API calls and jq for JSON parsing.
+- Displays a list of users with read access.

 ## Installation